4r7d3c0/amazing-package/test/result/bin/default.md

 test/fixture/test.txt

 /* stdout */
-my-new-package called with a test file
+amazing-package called with a test file

 a test file